Meet Our Advisory Board

 Appointed in March 2016, Cyril Perducat is Schneider Electric’s Executive Vice President IoT & Digital Transformation.
 He is responsible for Schneider Electric’s IoT Strategy and Execution.
 He is focused on delivering new digitally enabled, connected offers that help customers be more efficient and sustainable.
 Previously, he was the Chief Technology and Chief Strategy Officer for Global Solutions, and before that the Industry Business.
 Cyril joined Schneider Electric in 1994 and has held multiple leadership positions in Sales, Marketing, Manufacturing, Technology, Strategy and M&A in several countries, including France, Germany, China, and Singapore.
 He is currently located in the US in the greater Boston area.
 Cyril holds a Master degree in Engineering from Ecole Nationale Supérieure des Arts et Métiers (ENSAM Paritech) and a Master Degree in International Project Management from ESCP Europe Business School.

-Vivek Sharma has over 25 years of global operational experience across various industries, including five years as an Operating Partner and Managing Director of a private equity firm and nine years as CEO of three global pharma businesses.
-Most recently Vivek was CEO of Decision Resources Group (DRG), where he led initiatives to implement a highly successful, growth-focused strategy with data analyses, artificial intelligence (AI), and strong customer focus to fulfill the company’s mission and allow pharma customers to gain invaluable access to data and information.
-This attention to innovative expansion led to significant value creation at DRG.
+Vivek Sharma is a Partner with Frazier Healthcare Partners a Life Sciences focused growth buyout firm leading their efforts to build Data and AI-driven platform businesses.
+Vivek is also Executive Chairman of Adere Pharma Solutions a technology-based global contract manufacturing organization.
+Prior to this Vivek was CEO of Decision Resources Group (DRG), where he was able to create significant value in a very short period through initiatives to implement a highly successful, growth-focused strategy with data analyses, artificial intelligence (AI), and strong customer focus to fulfill the company’s mission and allow pharma customers to gain invaluable access to data and information.
 Prior to DRG, Vivek was CEO of Global Pharma Solutions business with operations in North America, Europe, and Asia and grew their EBITDA three-fold over a period of four years.
 Vivek had similar success at the Critical Care business, where the global business tripled the EBITDA during the three-year period under his leadership.
-Prior to joining Piramal, Mr. Sharma was Managing Director with Thomas H Lee Partners, a Boston-based private equity firm.
-Mr. Sharma is based in Boston and has been listed among “The Top 100 Finance Professionals in the United States.”
-He participated in CEM’s India Lecture (April 2018) and its annual symposium in June 2018, and has been a guest speaker in classes at Northeastern.
+Prior to joining Piramal, Mr. Sharma was Operating Partner and Managing Director with THL Partners a Boston-based Private Equity firm.
+Vivek participated in CEM’s India Lecture (April 2018) and its annual symposium in June 2018 and has been a guest speaker in classes at Northeastern.
 He joined CEM’s board in 2019 and is also on the board of several biotech and technology startups.

-Prahlad Singh (MBA’ 00) is President and Chief Operating Officer at PerkinElmer, a promotion from his appointment as Executive Vice President in September 2016.
+Prahlad Singh (MBA ’00) is President and Chief Executive Officer at PerkinElmer, as well as a member of the Board of Directors.
+Previously, Prahlad was the President and Chief Operating Officer of the Company since January 2019.
 Prahlad joined the company in May 2014 as President of the Diagnostics business.
 Prior to that he was General Manager of GE’s Women’s health business.
 Before that, he held senior executive level roles in Strategy, Business Development, and M&A at both GE and Philips Healthcare.
 From 1995 to 2007, he held leadership roles of increasing responsibility at DuPont Pharmaceuticals and subsequently Bristol Myers Squibb Medical Imaging, which included managing the Asia Pacific and Middle East regions.
-Prahlad holds a Ph.D. in Chemistry from the University of Missouri-Columbia and an M.B.A. from Northeastern University.
+Prahlad holds a PhD in Chemistry from the University of Missouri-Columbia and an MBA from Northeastern University.
 His technical work resulted in several peer reviewed publications and global patents.
 Prahlad joined CEM’s board in 2018.

 Wiebe Tinga is the Chief Commercial Officer of Hasbro, a global toy and games company based in Pawtucket, RI.
 He was earlier Hasbro’s President of Asia Pacific and Latin America Sales and Marketing, and prior to that served as president of Hasbro Canada from 2004-2006.
 From 1993-2003, Tinga served as General Manager of Hasbro Northern and Central European Region, before joining Hasbro Benelux.
 Wiebe Tinga has been on CEM’s board since 2008.
 He was the keynote speaker at the 2010 Emerging Markets Symposium organized by CEM at Northeastern University in August 2010, and has spoken frequently to Professor Ramamurti’s Executive MBA students during their visit to Hasbro’s HQ in Rhode Island.